kmlasharma/WildCards/README.md

 ## Setting up the Project:

-1. To ensure your computer is setup to run the project, run one of the following:
+1. To ensure your computer is setup to run the project, run one of the following (to start the docker service):
  * `make clean` then `make setup` if you are outside of the Trinity College network
  * `make clean` then `make setuptrinity` if you are inside of the Trinity College network
-2. If running on Linux:
- * This will start the docker service.
- * Restart your machine.
-This will apply the changes in the above steps properly and will allow you to run the following steps with ease.
+2. Restart your machine.
+This will apply the changes in the above steps properly and will allow you to run the following steps.
+If you do not restart your machine you will run into issues.
-3. If running on Mac:
-  * Mac does not have the kernel features required to run Docker containers natively, so we use virtualbox to provision a Docker machine VM.
-This will all be handled using `make setup` (Including using a VM if it's already provisioned).
-4. Run `docker-compose up --build` to build the project, whether on Linux or Mac.
+3. Run `docker-compose build` to build the project.

+The project is now set up and ready for use.

-## Running PEOS:
+## Running the project:

-1. Run `docker-compose run peos` to enter the Docker container for PEOS
+1. Run `docker-compose run project` to enter the Docker container.
+2. Verify that the project is set up properly:
+ * Run `app`
+ * Run `cd /go/src/app` followed by `go test`
-2. Run `pmlcheck peos/xpml/test.pml` to test PEOS on a sample pml file
+ * Run `cd` followed by `pmlcheck peos/xpml/test.pml`
-   * Note that `test.pml` does not pass pmlcheck and it should not
-   * `test.pml` should be used to verify that the pmlcheck tool works
-3. Create your own `.pml` file and run pmlcheck on the file to run it through PEOS
-4. Run `exit` to get out of the Docker container

-## Running DINTO:
+## Features:

-1. Run `docker-compose run dinto-tests` to run our DINTO tests found in `./dinto/main_test.go`
-2. Run `docker-compose run dinto` to run the project which will output analysis on the dinto file.
+### PML File Selection

+* Status: In Progress
+* Testing instructions:

+### PML File Loading

+* Status: In Progress
+* Testing Instructions:

+### Select Specific OWL Ontology

+* Status: In Progress
+* Testing Instructions:

+### Load Selected Ontology

+* Status: In Progress
+* Testing Instructions:

 ## Tearing down the Docker container